palewire/django-calaccess-raw-data/docs/models.rst

 FilerStatusTypesCd
 ~~~~~~~~~~~~~~~~~~~~~~~

-This is an undocumented model.
+This is an undocumented model that contains a small number
+of codes and definitions.

 **Source:** `FILER_STATUS_TYPES_CD.tsv <https://github.com/california-civic-data-coalition/django-calaccess-raw-data/blob/master/example/test-data/tsv/ACRONYMS_CD.TSV>`_